HermanLab/HermanLab.github.io/join/index.md

 ---
-title: Join the Fraser Lab
+title: Join the Herman Lab
 layout: default
 group: join
 ---

 # Graduate Students

-in contruction
+under construction

 ### The Herman Lab participates in the following Duke graduate program:
   * **[Pharmacology and Cancer Biology](https://pharmacology.duke.edu/)**: The Department of Pharmacology and Cancer Biology was created to foster collaborative interactions between scientists with different, though complementary, research interests and expertise.